-This topic contributes to the Strategic Technologies for Europe Platform (STEP 83) and addresses civil security technologies falling under the sectors of "Digital technologies and deep-tech innovation 84]".
+This topic contributes to the Strategic Technologies for Europe Platform (STEP 146) and addresses civil security technologies falling under the sectors of "Digital technologies and deep-tech innovation" 147.
 This topic contributes to the objectives stated in the STEP Regulation, e.g., to support the European industry and boost investment in critical technologies in Europe, and, to contribute to reducing or preventing the strategic dependencies of the Union.
-Proposals under this topic that are eligible and exceed the evaluation thresholds will be awarded a STEP Seal.